skandavaidyanath/credit-assignment/README.md

-# ca-exploration
+# credit-assignment
-Investigating the effects of pre-training a hindsight credit assignment function for online finetuning in RL problems
+Investigating the different ways we can do credit assignment in deep RL